mat-s/100-days-of-code/r1-log.md

 ### Day 18: November 1, 2019
 **Today's Progress**: I continued to read "Eloquent Javascript" chapter 5 about higher order functions.
 Besides that I made some research about some more fun tutorials to go through on days without being to enthusiastic

+### Day 19: November 2, 2019
+**Today's Progress**: Today I digged a bit into ScrollMagic.js and what is possible with it regarding parallax websites.
+It was fun to go through some tutorials